-You are permitted to sell shares of Common Stock on that day without incurring liability under Section 16(b) of the Securities Exchange Act;

-Either (a) you are not in possession of material non-public information that would make it illegal for you to sell shares of the Company's Common Stock on that day under Rule 10b-5 of the U.S. Securities and Exchange Commission or (b) you have a trading plan that complies with the requirements of Rule 10b5-1(c)(1) of the Securities Exchange Act that covers the shares underlying the vesting Restricted Stock Units;

-Under the Company's Insider Trading Policy, you are permitted to sell shares of Common Stock on that day, and

-You are not prohibited from selling shares of Common Stock on that day by a written agreement between you and the Company or a third party.
+- You are permitted to sell Shares on that day without incurring liability under Section 16(b) of the Securities Exchange Act; - Either (a) you are not in possession of material non-public information that would make it illegal for you to sell shares of the Company's Common Stock on that day under Rule 10b-5 of the U.S. Securities and Exchange Commission or (b) this Award Agreement continues to comply with the requirements of Rule 10b5-1(c)(1) of the Securities Exchange Act; - Under the Company's Insider Trading Policy, you are permitted to sell Shares on that day; and - You are not prohibited from selling Shares on that day by a written agreement between you and the Company or a third party.